 The sap can be used for its gastrointestinal properties and anti-inflammatory properties or even as lipstick.
 The sap is also believed to have mystical properties and is used to enhance spells in ritual magic.

 7. Doll’s Eye (Actaea Pachypoda)

-Doll’s Eye is a native plant of northeast America.
-It has its name from its berries, that resembles eyeballs.
+Doll’s Eye is a native plant in northeast America.
+It has its name from its berries that resemble eyeballs.